arturonavarro23/bux-app/README.md

 - Code coverage
 - A better way to explain to the user how to find the favorite companies
+- A better distribution of the company info
 - Autocomplete functionality
 - Add a skeleton spinner in the Profile page